reinteractive-open/refinance/README.md

 In the example above, I passed floats as the arguments.
 The annuity methods do not directly convert their arguments to floats, BigDecimals, or anything else;
-they use duck typing, so you can pass any object you want, as long as they implement the necessary mathematical methods.
+they use duck typing, so you can pass any objects you want, as long as they implement the necessary mathematical methods.
 BigDecimals will work fine in Ruby 1.9.3 and later.